 Differentiation Between Place of Supply for Goods and Services

-There’s a significant difference in how the POS is determined for goods versus services.
-For goods, it’s usually where the goods are delivered.
+A significant difference exists in determining the POS for goods versus services.
+For goods, the delivery location usually determines the POS.
 However, when it comes to services, it’s not always that straightforward.
-The Services Place of Supply Rules come into play here, considering factors like where the service is actually performed, or where the recipient of the service is located.
+The Services Place of Supply Rules come into play here.
+Specifically, businesses determine the POS by evaluating factors such as the actual location where they perform the service.
+Additionally, they also take into account where the recipient of the service is located.
 This distinction is important for business owners to understand, as it affects how you’ll charge GST on your services.

 The Role of POS in Determining the Type of GST Applicable